rackerlabs/support-how-to/content/how-to/dedicated-hosting/schedule-network-device-reboot/index.md

 - Filters on the left that enable you to refine the list of devices by status, data center location, and hardware type.
 - A search option that enables you to locate a specific device.

-2/ To view more information about a device and the reason it requires maintenance, click the device number.
+#.
+To view more information about a device and the reason it requires maintenance, click the device number.

 The device panel expands and shows important information about the device, including:

-- the name of the vulnerability
+- The name of the vulnerability
-- the device type and model
+- The device type and model
-- the current and suggested versions
+- The current and suggested versions

 You can also click a link to see the associated notification in the MyRack portal.

-3/ To schedule maintenance, click the cog icon to the left of the device number and select **Schedule Maintenance**.
+#.
+To schedule maintenance, click the cog icon to the left of the device number and select **Schedule Maintenance**.

-4/ Select a date and time for the maintenance to begin, click the acknowledge checkbox, and click **Schedule Maintenance**.
+#.
+Select a date and time for the maintenance to begin, click the acknowledge checkbox, and click
+**Schedule Maintenance**.

 Behind the scenes, we prepare your device for maintenance.
 We continuously update the notification available in the MyRack Portal to let you know where we are every step of the way.

-5/ To cancel or reschedule the maintenance, click the cog icon to the left of the device number and select **Cancel** or **Reschedule**.
+#.
+To cancel or reschedule the maintenance, click the cog icon to the left of the device number and
+select **Cancel** or **Reschedule**.